stolksdorf/truce/rules.md

 - **Simplest Backstab**: If you convince someone to Support you, you can easily turn around and Attack them and win.
 Make sure you trust who you support.
 - **Support Chains**: Sometimes your Support may get transferred several times and end up helping someone you did not intend
 - **Ghost Players**: Players with no coins are still incredibly valuable as they can still support you in your actions.
 Don't burn bridges.
 - **Time to Strike**: Try to anticipate when players will go for The Stash as it grows.
 The more players that try and take it at the same time will result in less for everyone.
 - **Stealing the Pot**: If you convince other players to support you in a big action, you know they aren't going to loot, that might be your opportunity to take it all for yourself.
 - **An Olive Branch**: You can always convince people to help you by promising that you will gift some of the Spoils of an Attack if they give you support.
 You are never bound to such agreements, but might pave the way to a strong alliance.

 ## Ways to Play

 ### In-Person
   - Truce can be played using slips of paper, pens, and random items to represent coins.
   - Each round, write your action on the slip of paper and reveal it once everyone has written their action.
   - Use player shields to ensure no one peeks while writing
   - Try to play in a timely fashion.
-Use a timer if anyone is lagging the game.
+Use timed rounds if anyone is lagging the game.
   - Encourage table-talk and private discussions.

 ### Correspondence
   - Truce was designed to also be played over Correspondence, where the game takes place over several hours or days, and can be done completely remotely.
   - Rounds end at a specific time, instead of when everyone submits their actions
   - If you are playing in a shared space, a slotted box where you can drop your action on a slip of paper works well.
   - If you are playing remotely, elect a 3rd party person to act as the Arbiter, that will receive each player's action via any communication means (SMS, IM, email, etc.) and will present all actions to the group when the round's deadline has ended.
   - Keep a public ledger of who has how many coins that is easily accessible by all players.
+In a shared space, a whiteboard works well.

 ## Terminology